 You have one year to complete the bridging modules from the date they are assigned to you.

-After I complete PLAR, how long do I have to sit the national examination(s)?
+After I complete PLAR, how long do I have to challenge the national examination(s)?

 Question: After I complete PLAR, how long do I have to sit the national examination?